10 Best Upper Body Exercises For Basketball (2023)

 *If you have a partner, you can throw to each other instead of into a wall.

-**The distance away from the wall will vary depending on what type of medicine ball you have.
-If you have a hard rubber medicine ball then be prepared for the ball to bounce a good ways back off of the wall.
+**If you have a hard rubber medicine ball then be prepared for the ball to bounce a good way back off of the wall.
 If you have a soft Dynamax-type medicine ball then you can stand much closer as the bounce off the wall will be much less.

 Dips